History of Deborah Norville in Timeline

 Deborah Norville

-Deborah Norville is a prominent American television journalist and businesswoman, best known as the anchor of the syndicated news magazine, Inside Edition, since 1995.
-Before Inside Edition, Norville held anchor and correspondent positions at CBS News and co-hosted Today on NBC.
-Beyond journalism, she's an entrepreneur, marketing and selling her own line of yarns.
+Deborah Norville is a prominent American television journalist and businesswoman, best known as the anchor of Inside Edition since 1995.
+Before Inside Edition, Norville held positions as an anchor and correspondent for CBS News and co-host of Today on NBC.
+Beyond journalism, she is an entrepreneur with her own line of yarns for knitters and crocheters, manufactured by Premier Yarns.
 She is also a published author, with her book Thank You Power achieving New York Times best-seller status.

 August 8, 1958: Deborah Norville Born